AnasOmarObaid/netflixify-project/README.md

 ## project notes
-this frontend project and this version 1 in the nest stage i will Build a scripts to upload movies by use laravel
+this frontend project and this version 1 in the next stage i will Build a scripts to upload movies by use laravel